ai4eu/common-dataservice/cmn-data-svc-server/README.md

 This project has a Spring-Boot application that implements the Common Data Service in the Acumos machine-learning platform.

+Please see the configuration files in the local "config" folder.

 Please see the documentation in the parent project's "docs" folder.

 ## License